匯佳InterArea匯佳InterArea匯佳InterArea

 • Step 6: Complete Additional Procedures

 After Company Registration Upon successful registration, the company will receive documents such as the Certificate of Registration, company constitution, and the Australian Company Number (ACN) for applying for the Australian Business Number (ABN).
-Each Australian company has a unique nine-digit number known as the Australian Company Number (ACN), managed by ASIC.
+Each Australian company has a unique nine-digit number known as the Australian Company Number (ACN).
+When you register a company, you will automatically receive an ACN.
+The ACN is managed by ASIC (Australian Securities and Investments Commission).

 PS: ASIC will send you annual reports after the annual review date (usually the date of company registration).